ecemarc/Robo-Advisor-Final/README.md

 WELCOME TO E-Z STOCK ADVISORY.
 THIS PROGRAM WILL GIVE YOU STOCK INFORMATION AND INVESTMENT ADVICE BASED ON CURRENT MARKET TRENDS.
-IMPORT FOLLOWING MODULES:

 PREREQUISITS: